EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 ---

-## Run a container
+## Run app

 Complete the following information the app form:

-* **Cluster**: A back-end (cluster) within your safe haven on which to run the container.
+* **Cluster**: A back-end (cluster) within your safe haven on which to run the app.
 Back-end-specific short-names are used in the drop-down list (see [Back-end (cluster) names](../jobs.md#back-end-cluster-names) for more information).
 If there is only one back-end available to you then this form field won't be shown.

     !!!
 Note